Snowshoe Lava Field: Geology

 The order of eruptions that formed the SLF are based on the degree of erosion and vegetation cover of the lava flows and volcanic cones, as well as the order in which the lava flows overlap.
 Most of the lava ponded onto the surrounding Big Raven Plateau in the form of broad, thick sheets, but some of it also travelled into neighbouring valleys; the largest of these valley-filling lava flows is located at the head of Taweh Creek.
 The transition from subglacial to subaerial volcanism in the SLF is attributed to the retreat of glaciers from lower elevations.
 These glaciers are now 0.5 km away from their trim lines, but during their maximum advance, they had an ice surface that rose 90–150 m above their current levels.

-As a part of the Mount Edziza volcanic complex, the SLF lies within a broad area of volcanoes and lava flows called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
-The dominant rocks comprising these volcanoes are alkali basalts and hawaiites, but nephelinite, basanite and peralkaline phonolite, trachyte and comendite are locally abundant.
+As a part of the Mount Edziza volcanic complex, the SLF lies within a broad area of volcanoes called the Northern Cordilleran Volcanic Province, which extends from northwestern British Columbia northwards through Yukon into easternmost Alaska.
+The dominant rocks that make up these volcanoes are alkali basalts and hawaiites, but nephelinites, basanites and peralkaline phonolites, trachytes and comendites are locally abundant.
 These rocks were deposited by volcanic eruptions from 20 million years ago to as recently as a few hundred years ago.
-The cause of volcanic activity in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.
+Volcanism in the Northern Cordilleran Volcanic Province is thought to be due to rifting of the North American Cordillera, driven by changes in relative plate motion between the North American and Pacific plates.